vladimirfed/catalog-items-nextjs/README.md

  Used Hooks.
   - For styling i don't use 'Styled Components', everything i made in  scss.
   - For price slider i used 'Material UI Range Slider', so please be sure that all dependencies has been installed.
 All you can find in 'package.json'.
   - For uniq key to render the catalog's items i used 'name' parameter, cause usually there should be some IDs on the server side.
-In real-life project if there no ODs from the srrver -  for making IDs on the client side i'll defenetly use kind of [uuidv4](https://www.npmjs.com/package/uuidv4) or similar.
+In real-life project if there no IDs from the srrver -  for making IDs on the client side i'll defenetly use kind of [uuidv4](https://www.npmjs.com/package/uuidv4) or similar.
  - I had some problem with Next's ```<Image />```, even when i made width/height parameters and  made  a config for 'next.config.js' that allow to get the pictures from the
   ```  ['d35xwkx70uaomf.cloudfront.net'] ```
  - Made a breakpoint on 400px for mobile.